 The prediction time disparity is more pronounced.
-As the number of samples grows the difference in prediction speed lessens, but is still significant.
 For band gap and formation energy, the PST makes predictions approximately five times faster than coGN.
-Using nested line graphs introduces significant computational cost, but coGN is able to shrink the size of the initial graph by using the atoms in the asymmetric unit instead of the atoms in the unit cell.
-The unit cell based approach was initially proposed by CGCNN \citep{CGCNN} and used in several follow-up works \citep{crysXPP,iCGCNN,ALIGNN,crystaltwins}, but the unit cell is inherently ambiguous and unnecessarily large in terms of the number of atoms needed to fully describe a crystal's symmetry.
+Using nested line graphs introduces significant computational cost, but coGN is able to shrink the size of the graph by using the atoms in the asymmetric unit.
+The unit cell based approach was initially proposed by CGCNN \cite{CGCNN} and used in several follow-up works \cite{crysXPP,iCGCNN,ALIGNN,crystaltwins}, but the unit cell is inherently ambiguous and unnecessarily large in terms of the number of atoms needed to fully describe a crystal's symmetry.
 The PDD at a collapse tolerance of exactly zero will have a number of rows less than or equal to the number of atoms in the asymmetric unit.
-At higher tolerances, this number will be reduced until reach the number of unique chemical elements in the crystal.
-Such an increase in the tolerance can further speed up training and prediction time, though it is possible that this results in a decrease in prediction accuracy as information loss occurs.
-This is further investigated in Section \ref{sec:mp_results_by_tol}.
+At higher tolerances, this number will be reduced until reaching the number of unique chemical elements in the crystal.